 The past few years have all been about emphasizing your personal health.
 So, when it comes to goals, how can we forget the ones that have to do with our personal gains?

 From health to finances to relationships, everything that brings you happiness and composure as a person is a personal goal.
+It’s important that these are realistic and attainable goals for your life.

 How to Set Goals

 The best way to guarantee the fulfillment of goals is to set them the right way.
-Here’s how to do that.

 SMART stands for:

-In summary, every goal should be very well defined.
-It shouldn’t be generic or broad.
-Every detail should be clarified.
 If you want to start running, how often do you want to do it?
 How long will each session be?
 For how long will you continue this habit?

 There has to be a connection between your goals and beliefs or you’ll never be able to achieve the results you want.
 Most importantly, do not be unrealistic.
-You cannot learn to fly, and forcing yourself to try it is only going to demotivate and stress you out.
+You cannot learn to fly, and forcing yourself to try is only going to demotivate and stress you out.

 How to Reach Your Goals